4-Star Stocks Poised to Pop: E*TRADE

 With that in mind, let's take a closer look at E*TRADE's business and see what CAPS investors are saying about the stock right now.

 |Return on Equity (average, past 3 years)||(12.7%)|

 Sources: S&P Capital IQ and Motley Fool CAPS.

-What do you think about E*TRADE, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite a strong four-star rating, E*TRADE may not be your top choice.

 We've found another stock we are incredibly excited about -- excited enough to dub it "The Motley Fool's Top Stock for 2012."
 We have compiled a special free report for investors to uncover this stock today.
 The report is 100% free, but it won't be here forever, so click here to access it now.

 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the newTrackPoisedToCAPS account.

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
 Motley Fool newsletter services have recommended buying shares of TD Ameritrade and Charles Schwab.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.